ibm-cloud-docs/vpc/bs_snapshots_manage_mvs.md

    * To change the name on the group, click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") and enter the new name.
    * Switch the toggle to enable or disable the deletion of the snapshots when the consistency group is deleted.

-## Deleting a consistency group in the UI
+## Deleting a consistency group in the console
 {: #delete-consistencygroup-ui}
 {: ui}